felixjung/blog-posts/posts/go-tests/index.md

 }
 ```

-To create the same table driven test as we did for the JavaScript version we will use `t.Run`, just like we did in our subtests.
+To create the same table-driven test as we did for the JavaScript version we will use `t.Run`, just like we did in our subtests.

 ```go
 package math